NCKarlin/Neural-Network-from-scratch/README.md

 2. **Video source from tutorial:**<br>
 Number of video in playlist and the link to it.
 3. **THEORY:** <br>
 This is the section that is used to give theoretical context to the lines of code in the script, mostly it explains the mathematical operations and their implications, so that this theory could be generalized and transferred to other neural networks for other purposes.
-Disclaimer: some scripts have barely newly introduced theory, therefore the length of this section varies greatly.
+Disclaimer: some scripts have barely newly introduced theory, therefore the length of this section varies greatly throughout the scripts, as well as the THIS SCRIPT section.
 4. **THIS SCRIPT:** <br>
 This is a short section where the specifics for this script are explained.
 While the more general theory of it was elaborated on before, this section is more code-oriented and explains in detail what the operations of the specific script are.
 5. **The Code:** <br>